American Dreaming is a reader-supported publication. To receive new posts and support the work, consider becoming a free or paid subscriber.

 This is the trap that religion exploits, and that religious people too often fall into.
 If atheists can be accused of throwing the baby out with the bathwater regarding spirituality, believers can likewise be charged with raising the bathwater as though it were a second child.
 Part of the marketing genius of religion is that it's a package deal.
 It's an ideological fruit salad you purchase based on the meaning, community, and spirituality visible on top, and along with it you get the honeydew and cantaloupe of absurd factual claims, and outmoded, repressive, bigoted, and sometimes barbaric ethical systems.

 This spirituality trap doesn't merely affect believers.
 It affects atheists and agnostics too, not by ensnaring them, but by repelling them; by causing them to keep too much distance and leave too wide a berth.
 The fact that believers intertwine spirituality with religious faith and dogmatism has given non-believers the understandable impression that spirituality or the contemplative life is nothing more than religious sentimentality or superstitious mumbo jumbo.
-And yet many such people celebrate the pursuit of knowledge and understanding.
+Many such people celebrate the pursuit of knowledge and understanding.
 Few, I'd venture, would disagree with Plato's famous dictum, attributed to Socrates during his trial, that "The unexamined life is not worth living."
 And yet many are seemingly content to leave vast swaths of their own minds — the most complex things in the known universe — to go experientially unexplored.
 I once made this point to an atheist friend in conversation, who insightfully responded:

 "It seems most atheists don't want us to bother with metaphysics at all, as though it belongs to religion.
 There is still much to be explored in metaphysics in the absence of god, still much to be explored in the mind in the absence of a soul.
 It is strange that there is something rather than nothing, it is strange that we think and feel at all.
 I think many atheists fear these questions because acknowledging what a mystery they are makes religious folks feel like their non-answers are more credible than our lack of answers."